hdShang/arxiv-daily/docs/eess-SY/2025-08-13/papers/250809963v1-online-safety-under-multiple-constraints-and-input-bounds-using-gate.md

 ---
 layout: default
-title: Online Safety under Multiple Constraints and Input Bounds using gatekeeper: Theory and Applications
+title: "Online Safety under Multiple Constraints and Input Bounds using gatekeeper: Theory and Applications"
 ---

 # Online Safety under Multiple Constraints and Input Bounds using gatekeeper: Theory and Applications